Foraged

 Once you know how to ID chanterelles, it’s time to harvest them.
 Our rule #11 of foraging: harvest sustainably.
 With that rule in mind, here are five chanterelle harvesting tips:

-1. Common wisdom we learned when starting to forage mushrooms years back was that you should cut chanterelle mushrooms at the base of their stems rather than pulling them out of the ground.
-This would supposedly minimize damage to the colony.
+Common wisdom we learned when starting to forage mushrooms years back was that you should cut chanterelle mushrooms at the base of their stems rather than pulling them out of the ground.
+This would supposedly minimize damage to the underground organism.

-3. Only harvest larger, more mature chanterelles rather than very young ones.
+Only harvest larger, more mature chanterelle mushrooms rather than very young ones, aka buttons.
 This helps ensure that they’ve had a chance to produce plenty of spores.
+Relative to other mushrooms, chanterelles are slow-growing and release their spores over a longer time period.

-4. Use a breathable basket when harvesting chanterelles.
-This allows the mushrooms you pick to spore out as you walk, helping to seed the forest with new chanterelle colonies.
+Use a breathable basket or linen bag when harvesting chanterelles, NOT plastic or other non-breathable collection bins.
+This allows the mushrooms you pick to spore out as you walk, helping to seed the forest floor with new chanterelle colonies.

 A gorgeous pile of gourmet summer mushrooms from the forest, including different types of chanterelle mushrooms.